Ngaree Ah Kit

-Ngaree Jane Ah Kit (born 4 June 1981; [ŋaːrɪː]) is an Australian politician, who was elected to the Northern Territory Legislative Assembly at the 2016 general election, representing the electoral division of Karama, Darwin, for the Labor Party.
+Ngaree Jane Ah Kit (born 4 June 1981; [ŋaːrɪː]) is an Australian former politician from the Labor Party.
+She was elected to the Northern Territory Legislative Assembly representing the electoral division of Karama in Darwin from 2016 to 2024.

 Early life and background

 Ah Kit was born in Katherine, Northern Territory, and was raised in both Katherine and Darwin.
-She is of Aboriginal, Torres Strait Islander and Chinese descent, and is the daughter of Jack Ah Kit, the former Labor member for Arnhem, who was the first indigenous minister in the Northern Territory from 1995 to 2005.
+She is of Aboriginal, Torres Strait Islander and Chinese descent, and is the daughter of John Ah Kit, the former Labor member for Arnhem, who was the first Indigenous minister in the Northern Territory from 1995 to 2005.

 Following her brother's death in 2007, Ah Kit became a suicide prevention advocate, forming a survivors' group in 2007 and the Darwin Region Indigenous Suicide Prevention Network in 2010, and working for the Northern Territory Department of Health.

 She was a territory finalist for the Young Australian of the Year awards in 2009 for her work organising NAIDOC Week in the Top End, and a finalist for Australia's Local Hero in 2016 for her suicide prevention work.

-Ah Kit well known in the Northern Territory as a fierce and passionate advocate for First Nations community members, Disability and Multicultural Affairs has placed her well for her portfolios.
+Ah Kit is well known in the Northern Territory as a fierce and passionate advocate for First Nations community members, Disability and Multicultural Affairs has placed her well for her portfolios.
 Ah Kit has also been involved in a number of community-controlled organisations serving as board director and spokesperson.

-Political
+Political career

 Ah Kit was sworn in as minister under the Fyles ministry in May 2022 following the resignation of then Chief Minister Michael Gunner.

-Ah Kit holds the portfolios of Minister for Corporate and Digital Development; Minister for Disabilities; Minister for International Education; Minister for Multicultural Affairs.
+Ah Kit held the portfolios of Minister for Corporate and Digital Development; Minister for Disabilities; Minister for International Education; Minister for Multicultural Affairs.

-She was previously the 13th Speaker of the Northern Territory Legislative Assembly making her the first Aboriginal women to be speaker of an Australian parliament after being elected on 20 October 2020 following the resignation of Chansey Paech.
+She was previously the 13th Speaker of the Northern Territory Legislative Assembly making her the first Aboriginal/Torres Strait Islander woman to be Speaker of an Australian parliament after being elected on 20 October 2020 following the resignation of Chansey Paech.
 Before that, she was Assistant Minister for Suicide Prevention, Mental Health, Disability, Youth and Seniors.

+In the 2024 Northern Territory general election, she was unseated by Country Liberal Party candidate Brian O'Gallagher.